Bread Pitt

 That’s what it looks like when the psyllium husk has absorbed the liquid.

 Add the oil, baking agents, seeds and seasoning into the bowl and blend with a stand mixer, using the K beater.
+Let it sit for at least 15 minutes whilst the dry ingredients absorb the liquid.
+Can be much longer.
 Lastly, add the apple cider vinegar and and mix carefully, and just for a very short time.
 Just so that it blends well.
 If you are using olives you add them at this stage too.

 When the dough is ready it’s a bit sticky, so better use some rice flour when forming the loafs.
 You get two big loafs or many small ones from this recipe.

-Be careful not to put to much in the baking forms.
-The bread rises a lot and doubles in size.
+Be careful not to put to much in the baking forms cause the bread rises a lot.
 Note that it’s easier to bake the small loafs.

 This recipe is sponsored by Mabruka.